Regular Black Holes in Quasitopological Gravity: Null Shells and Mass Inflation: Introduction

 Here $\mathcal{Z}_n$ represents the complete collection of independent scalar invariants of order $n$ that can be constructed from contractions of the Riemann tensor.
 The coefficients $\alpha_n$ are dimensionless constants determining the strength of each higher-curvature contribution, while $\ell$ is a characteristic length scale that governs the onset of deviations from classical general relativity by setting the curvature threshold at which these corrections become non-negligible.

 In the generic situation, the field equations for the action \eqref{WWW0}-\eqref{WWW1} contain derivatives of the metric up to fourth order, which arise from variations of the terms $\mathcal{Z}_n$.
-Nevertheless, it is known that for spacetime dimension $D \ge 5$ and for every $n \ge 2$, one can select the polynomial curvature invariant $\mathcal{Z}_n$ so that the corresponding Euler--Lagrange equations remain at most second order when evaluated on a spherically symmetric metric.
-Thus, even though the action includes higher--curvature contributions, the resulting field equations preserve their second--order form within the spherically symmetric sector, mirroring the structure familiar from classical general relativity.
+Nevertheless, it is known that for spacetime dimension $D \ge 5$ and for every $n \ge 2$, one can select the polynomial curvature invariant $\mathcal{Z}_n$ so that the corresponding Euler-Lagrange equations remain at most second order when evaluated on a spherically symmetric metric.
+Thus, even though the action includes higher-curvature contributions, the resulting field equations preserve their second-order form within the spherically symmetric sector, mirroring the structure familiar from classical general relativity.
 After imposing spherical symmetry, the reduced action attains a closed analytic form, which makes the resulting field equations accessible without relying solely on perturbative expansions.

 When the series of higher-curvature contributions does not truncate, and the associated coefficients $\alpha_n$ satisfy the necessary consistency conditions, the equations obtained from the reduced action admit solutions describing \emph{regular black holes}.
 In this setting, regularity refers to the absence of curvature singularities: curvature scalars remain finite at the center, and the geometry avoids the conventional divergence encountered in standard black hole interiors.